serheyShmyg/events/README.md

 Just like on, but causes the bound callback to only fire once before being removed.
 Handy for saying "the next time that X happens, do this".

-- installTo - __object.installTo(object, [withEvents])__

-Clone events ability to other object. withEvents - clone events previous object or not.
-Not by default.
+Clone ability emit events to other object. withEvents - clone events of previous object or not.
+No by default.